Read like the Dickens: 'A Christmas Carol' comes to Mason City Community Theatre

 "I think this story is really meaningful." said Bohls.
 "It gets really dark and shows the ugly side of humanity and what people are capable of doing to each other.
 But also, it really is optimistic at the end about how humans can get better and what we can do to improve ourselves."

-"A Christmas Carol" opens at 7 p.m.
-Friday, Dec.
-10., with a second evening show on at 7 p.m.
-Saturday, and a 2 p.m. matinee on Sunday.
+"A Christmas Carol" opened Friday.
+A second evening show opens at 7 p.m.
+Saturday, and a 2 p.m. matinee on Sunday will end the run.

 Attendees will also have the opportunity to sing Christmas carols during the show.